proyectitos-fisi/elenadb/docs/architecture.md

 ### How tables are stored

-A .table file is NO MORE than a bunch of pages.
+A .table file is NO MORE than a bunch of **data pages** stored as slotted pages.

-- The first page is the **header page**, which contains metadata about the table.
-- The rest of the pages are **data pages** structured as slotted pages.

 We are **not**: